RUCAIBox/TextBox/README.md

 ## Contributing

-Please let us know if you encounter a bug or have any suggestions by [filing an issue](issues).
+Please let us know if you encounter a bug or have any suggestions by <a href="/issues">filing an issue</a>.

 We welcome all contributions from bug fixes to new features and extensions.